mainulabedin/Almalinux-SSH-Key-Based-Authentication/README.md

 To establish a remote connection from a local workstation, the private cryptographic token must be securely mapped onto the local Windows machine.

-1. Open Windows PowerShell as an **Administrator**, navigate to the root drive, and utilize the `nano` editor to recreate the file.
+1. Open Windows PowerShell as an **Administrator**, navigate to the 'C' drive, and utilize the `nano` editor to recreate the file.
 <img width="643" height="232" alt="Screenshot_5" src="https://github.com/user-attachments/assets/de6e88bf-ad4d-42ba-b1ec-d70641cba0b0" />
 </br>
 2. Paste the exact cryptographic token block into the editor and save it.